IBM/gdpr-fingerprint-pii/README.md

 ```

 #### 2.3 Brief description of application components

 ##### 2.3.1 Personal Data Extractor component:

 Personal Data Extractor component is the controller which controls the flow of data
 between all the components.
 It also integrates with NLU.

 ##### 2.3.2 Regex component:

 Regex component parses the input text using the regular expressions provided in the
 configuration files to extract personal data.
 Regular expressions are used to extract
 personal data to augment NLU output.

 ##### 2.3.3 Scorer component:

 Scorer component calculates the score of a document, which is between 0 and 1, based
 on the personal data identified and the configuration data.
-It uses the below algorithm<br/>
+It uses the below algorithm

 ```
 Let score be 0